rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 ## Cloud Function Deploy: gcf_notify
+This Google cloud function is triggered by message published to pubsub topic `deltaanalyticstopic` by gcf_analytics cloud function.
+Uses google cloud secret manager grabbing sendgrid api key to send email message decoded from base64 encoding per JSON message schema received from pubsub.
+Only sends from verified sender.
+Sends to env email address for now, in future version will be able to send to email address specified in request

 Depends on gcf_analytics cloud function deployed and having run successfully.
 See System Diagram for more details.

-gcf_notify google cloud function is triggered by message published to pubsub topic `deltaanalyticstopic` by gcf_analytics cloud function.
-Currently, adds logs to console log explorer for message decoded from base64 encoding per JSON message schema received from pubsub.

 ### Make steps for gcf_notify deployment in cloud:
 Add alias tf=terraform in .zshrc or equivalent